elisa-tech/wg-osep/framework/framework.md

 This document describes the following:

 * [Background](#background): The motivation and objectives of the Linux- and safety-related studies undertaken and published by the ELISA project.
-* [Framework](#framework): The conceptual framework and underlying assumptions that are intended to inform these studies
+* [Framework](#framework): The conceptual framework and underlying assumptions that are intended to inform these studies, and guidance for individuals and organisations wishing to use the study results to inform their own projects
-* [Guidance](#guidance): Guidance for individuals and organisations wishing to use the results of these studies in their own projects
+* [Process](#process): ELISA's policies and procedures relating to the creation, review and publication of study results by working groups

 ## Glossary

 The following terms are used in this document with a specific meaning.
 Definitions with [IEC] link references correspond to the linked definitions, which are from the International Electrotechnical Commission's [glossary](https://std.iec.ch/terms/terms.nsf/welcome?OpenForm).

 * **component**: Discrete part of a *system*.
 A component may consist of software, hardware, or both.
-* **Linux**: Software source code and related materials provided by the [Linux project](https://www.kernel.org/)
+* **Linux**: Software source code and related materials provided by the [Linux kernel project](https://www.kernel.org/)
 * **other risk reduction measure**: [[IEC]](https://std.iec.ch/terms/terms.nsf/0/CC0395B48CDB99C8C125771F002F5900?OpenDocument) Measure to reduce or mitigate risk that is separate and distinct from, and does not use, *safety-related systems*
 * **safe state**: [[IEC]](https://std.iec.ch/terms/terms.nsf/0/EC58D06321CC96DEC125771F002F58E7?OpenDocument) State of the *target equipment* when safety is achieved
 * **safety**: [[IEC]](https://std.iec.ch/terms/terms.nsf/0/F260F3CEB4EE58E3C125771F002F58E5?OpenDocument) Freedom from unacceptable risk.
 In this context, this principally means 'functional safety' as defined by [IEC 61508](https://std.iec.ch/terms/terms.nsf/0/D9612D92E129AA06C125771F002F58E6?OpenDocument) and [ISO 26262](https://www.iso.org/obp/ui/#iso:std:iso:26262:-1:ed-2:v1:en:term:3.67)